impostorsguides/impostorsguides.github.io/rbenv/1-o-content.md

 }
 ```

-Let’s break down what’s happening here:
+Let's break down what's happening here:
 We create a local variable named `exe`, and set it equal to the first argument which is passed to `path_without` (in the case of our last spec for `rbenv-prefix`, this was the string “ruby”).
-We create another local variable called `path`, and set it equal to the current value of our shell’s `$PATH` variable, prefixed and suffixed with the “:” character.
+We create another local variable called `path`, and set it equal to the current value of our shell's `$PATH` variable, prefixed and suffixed with the “:” character.
 We then create 3 more (uninitialized) local variables, named `found`, `alt`, and `util`.
 We then run the command `type -aP “$exe”` (which in the case of our spec, resolves to `type -aP ruby`):